onnlucky/hotel/readme.txt

 Why is this important?
 Any kind of global effect cannot be isolated.
 You can use them inside of functions or objects, but that does not hide them (they are global after all).
-It might be convenient, but it is not an abstraction, and therefor it does not create a higher level.
+It might be convenient, but it is not an abstraction, and therefore it does not create a higher level.
 You still have to document the effect, and handle that function or object as special.
 Effectively you must create usage patterns around the global effects.